Tottenham's Son needs surgery & is World Cup doubt

-Son Heung-min: South Korea forward could miss World Cup
+Son Heung-min: Tottenham & South Korea forward a doubt for World Cup

 Last updated on .From the section Tottenham

-Tottenham forward Son Heung-min is to have surgery to stabilise a fracture around his left eye which could rule him out of the World Cup.
+Tottenham Hotspur forward Son Heung-min needs surgery to stabilise a fracture around his left eye and his involvement in the World Cup is in doubt.

-Son suffered the injury during Tottenham's 2-1 win away to Marseille in the Champions League on Tuesday.
+Son, 30, suffered the injury during Tottenham's 2-1 win in Marseille in the Champions League on Tuesday.

 "Following surgery, Son will commence rehabilitation with our medical staff and we shall update supporters further in due course," said a Spurs statement.